---BE8 Uses the big-endian format BE8.
-For reference

-information, see the IAR C/C++ Development Guide for

-Arm.

---BE32 Uses the big-endian format BE32.
-For reference

-information, see the IAR C/C++ Development Guide for

-Arm.

---cpu Specifies a processor variant.
+BE8 Uses the big-endian format BE8.
+For reference information, see the IAR C/C++ Development Guide for Arm .
+BE32 Uses the big-endian format BE32.
+For reference information, see the IAR C/C++ Development Guide for Arm . cpu Specifies a processor variant.
+For reference information, see the IAR C/C++ Development Guide for Arm . device Specifies the name of the device. drv_communication Specifies the communication link to be used.

+drv_communication_lo g Creates a log file. drv_reset_to_cpu_sta rt Omits setting the ${\tt PC}$ when resetting the application. drv_restore_breakpoi nts Restores automatically any breakpoints that were destroyed during system startup. drv_suppress_downloa d Suppresses download of the executable image.
+For reference information, see Download , page 554, specifically the option Suppress download . drv_vector_table_bas e Specifies the location of the Cortex-M reset vector and the initial stack pointer value. drv_verify_download Verifies the target program.
+For reference information, see Download , page 554, specifically the option Verify download .
+A 11 11 C 11 1 1 1 1 Available for all hardware drivers. endian Available for all hardware drivers.
+Specifies the byte order of the generated code and data.
+For reference information, see the IAR C/C++ Development Guide for Arm. endian fpu Specifies the byte order of the generated code and data.
+For reference information, see the IAR C/C++ Specifies the byte order of the generated code and data.
 For reference information, see the IAR C/C++ Development Guide for Arm.

---device Specifies the name of the device.

---drv_communication Specifies the communication link to be used.

-drv_communication_1 og Creates a log file. drv_reset_to_cpu_st art Omits setting the ${\tt PC}$ when resetting the application. drv_restore_breakpo ints Restores automatically any breakpoints that were destroyed during system startup. drv_suppress_downlo Suppresses download of the executable image.
-For reference information, see Download , page 550, specifically the option Suppress download . drv_vector_table_ba Specifies the location of the Cortex-M reset vector and the initial stack pointer value. drv_verify_download Verifies the target program.
-For reference information, see Download , page 550, specifically the option Verify download .
-Available for all hardware drivers. endian Specifies the byte order of the generated code and data.
-For reference information, see the IAR C/C++ Development Guide for Arm. fpu Selects the type of floating-point unit.
-For reference information, see the $IAR\ C/C++\ Development\ Guide\ for\ Arm.$ leave_target_runnin Starts the execution on the target and then exits but leaves the target running. -p Specifies the device description file to be used. proc_stack stack Provides C-SPY with information about reserved stacks. semihosting Enables semihosted I/O.
+Selects the type of floating-point unit.
+For reference information, see the IAR C/C++ Development Guide fpu Specifies the byte order of the generated code and data.
+For reference information, see the IAR C/C++ Development Guide for Arm .
+Selects the type of floating-point unit.
+For reference information, see the IAR C/C++ Development Guide for Arm .
+Starts the execution on the target and then exits but fpu leave_target_running Specifies the byte order of the generated code and data.
+For reference information, see the IAR C/C++ Development Guide for Arm .
+Selects the type of floating-point unit.
+For reference information, see the IAR C/C++ Development Guide for Arm .
+Starts the execution on the target and then exits but leaves the target running.